khannasahab/beautiful-jekyll/blogs/travel/index.md

 <ul class="grid-two">

-{% include material_card.html title="Road trip to Munich" description="When you do not keep expectations, you are surprised to see ..." url="/blogs/travel/2018-05-10-road-trip-dunkirk/" imgcss="md-card_image_road_trip_dunkirk"
+{% include material_card.html title="Road trip to Dunkirk" description="When you do not keep expectations, you are surprised to see ..." url="/blogs/travel/2018-05-10-road-trip-dunkirk/" imgcss="md-card_image_road_trip_dunkirk"
  %}